-Impacts to botanical resources as a result of implementation of the proposed action revolve largely around PM&E measures FISH-2, BOT-2, REC-5, REC-8, and REC-9 (see Table 11).
-Other than implementation of these measures, the primary impact of the proposed action would be the persistence of the botanical resource conditions described in the affected environment above.
+Impacts to botanical resources as a result of implementation of the proposed action revolve around PM&E measures FISH-2, BOT-2, REC-5, REC-8, and REC-9 (see Table 11).

 Earth-moving activities associated with construction of the fish ladder to satisfy PM&E measure FISH-2 would largely affect space that is already developed or is sparsely vegetated.
 Approximately 31 percent (0.05 acres) of the 0.16 acres modified by fish ladder construction is currently developed space while much of the remainder (69 percent, 0.11 acres) is un-vegetated (e.g., area adjacent to the ice chute, sidewalk areas, etc.) or Weber Recreation Site lawn.
 Fish ladder construction would present opportunities for weed introduction and spread as a result of the use of earthmoving and other construction equipment.
 This equipment could carry weed seeds into the Project Area from elsewhere or facilitate the spread of weeds in the vicinity of construction activities.
 However, BMPs to control the introduction and spread of weeds would be implemented during construction, thereby reducing the magnitude of this potential effect.
-Furthermore,

-PM&E measure BOT-2 would require PacifiCorp to conduct and enhance weed control per historic practices subject to land owner weed control requirements and constraints.
+Furthermore, PM&E measure BOT-2 would require PacifiCorp to conduct and enhance weed control per historic practices subject to land owner weed control requirements and constraints.
 Implementation of BOT-2 would also limit the introduction and spread of weed species in the area.